Note: These definitions are for adults and older students.

 Dyadic: Not Intersex.

-Gay: A term that describes a person who is emotionally, romantically or sexually attracted to some members of the same gender.
+Gay: A term that describes a person who is emotionally, romantically or sexually attracted to members of the same gender.
+Men, women and non-binary people may use this term to describe themselves.

 Gender Expression: External appearance of one's gender identity, usually expressed through behavior, clothing, haircut or voice, which may or may not conform to socially defined behaviors and characteristics typically associated with being either feminine or masculine.